Theologians -- United States

 Found in 13 Collections and/or Records:

 Oral history interviews, correspondence, photographs, and a manuscript that describe Robert B. Ekvall's education at Wheaton College, work as a missionary in China and Tibet, and military and diplomatic activities during World War II and after in China and Southeast Asia.

 Audio tape of portions of two of William Jennings Bryan's speeches and a recitation.
 The two speeches are the "Cross of Gold" speech to the 1896 Presidential Convention and an election talk from 1900.
 The recitation is of the 23rd Psalm, made in 1924.

-Microfilm copy of originals in the Library of Congress.
+Microfilm copy of original materials in the Library of Congress.
 Correspondence, speeches, business papers, genealogical material.
 Documents deal mostly with Benjamin Tappan's career as jurist and U.S. Senator from Ohio.
-There is also information on the abolitionist movement, local and national politics, and Tappan's hobbies of mineralogy and conchology.[The following Scope and Content note is taken directly from the guide published for the microfilm by the Library of Congress.]...
+There is also information on the abolitionist movement, local and national politics, and Tappan's hobbies of mineralogy and conchology.